Efficient optimization of a regional water elevation model with an automatically generated adjoint: Introduction

 \citeA{zhang2011} used a shallow water adjoint model to optimize constant and spatially-variable bottom friction coefficient for the Bohai Sea and Yellow Sea.
 Also here, the dimensionality of the problem was reduced by optimizing the friction values only in a sparse subset of the model grid points and using linear interpolation in between.

-Besides inversion and optimization of uncertain model parameters, the availability of adjoint-based gradient information of specified outputs of interest in an ocean model, has a large number of other potentially powerful applications.
-The gradient can be used in sensitivity analyses to provide invaluable insight in the sensitivity of the model with respect to various inputs, and estimate uncertainties in the outcomes. \citeA{warder2021} studied the spatial and temporal sensitivies of a storm surge model of the North Sea with respect to bottom friction, bathymetry and wind forcing using Thetis and its automated adjoint.
-In coastal engineering applications the adjoint can be used to drive the design optimization of engineering structures and their interaction with the coastal environment.
-As an example, the automated adjoint derived through the same pyadjoint approach has been used to study the optimal placement of a large number of tidal turbines in \cite{funke2014, funke2016, goss2021}.
-The flexibility of this symbolic language approach allows for easy extension of the adjoint calculations to coupled models implemented in the same framework -- as demonstrated in \cite{clare2022} where inversion and sensitivity analyses where performed with Thetis coupled to a morphodynamic model.
-Finally, adjoint sensitivity information can be used for goal-oriented error estimation in mesh adaptation approaches where the mesh is adapted to optimize the model accuracy for a specified quantity of interest, as demonstrated within the Thetis model in \cite{wallwork2020}.
+The availability of adjoint-based gradient information has a large number of other potentially powerful applications.
+In coastal engineering applications the adjoint can be used to optimize the design of engineering structures and their interaction with the environment.
+As an example, the aforementioned pyadjoint approach has been used to study the optimal placement of a large number of tidal turbines in \cite{funke2014, funke2016, goss2021}.
+The automated adjoint approach can easily be extended to coupled model applications -- as demonstrated in \cite{clare2022} where inversion and sensitivity analyses where performed with Thetis coupled to a morphodynamic model.
+Finally, \citeA{wallwork2020} demonstrated that adjoint-based goal-oriented error estimate can be used for mesh adaptation to optimize the model accuracy for a specified quantity of interest (e.g.~power output of tidal turbines).

-The novelty of the present work can be summarized as follows.
-First, we leverage a domain specific language modeling framework in which the discrete adjoint model and the evaluation of the gradient of the cost function can be obtained automatically.
-This offers significant benefits to the user, as one only needs to implement the forward model and the cost function.
+Compared to previous adjoint-based friction optimization applications, the novelty of the present work is the use of the automatically derived adjoint.
+This approach offers significant benefits to the user, as one only needs to implement the forward model and the cost function.
 This capability is built-in in Firedrake and therefore immediately available to any Firedrake-based implementation.
-In this work, we have implemented additional functionality in Thetis to provide the observation-based cost function, adjoint model related file IO, and -- the final missing ingredient -- coupling with a quasi-Newton optimization method.
+In addition, we have implemented additional functionality in Thetis to provide the observation-based cost function, adjoint model related file IO -- and the final missing ingredient -- coupling with a quasi-Newton optimization method.